Skip to main content

 • gameplay

-• “There's FPS gameplay, squad tactics, flying choppers, prop planes and jets, driving everything from bikes to tanks, and all of it happens at once on a pretty sizeable map.”
+• “There's fps gameplay, there's squad tactics, there's flying choppers, prop planes and jets, there's driving everything from bike to a tank, even PBRs, there are patrol, search & destroy and hearts & minds missions, and all of it happens at once on a pretty sizeable map.”

-• “This game has so much potential and when you actually get into combat it's a lot of fun, but overall it's a janky, buggy mess of a game that makes little to no sense, terrible AI, terrible controls, and overall terrible gameplay.”
+• “This game has so much potential and when you actually get into combat it is a lot of fun, but overall it's a janky, buggy mess of a game that makes little to no sense, terrible AI, poor controls, and overall awful gameplay.”

 • optimization